SkyDreamLG/SphinxRiddle/readme.md

   - [x] Hot-reload support
   - [x] Customizable messages and intervals

+- [x] **Internationalization (i18n)**
+  - [x] Full English and Chinese language support
+  - [x] Automatic language detection based on client settings
+  - [x] Easy to add more languages

 ## Quick Start

 ### Installation
-1. Download the latest `sphinx_riddle.jar` from [Releases](https://github.com/SkyDreamLG/SphinxRiddle/releases)
+1. Download the latest `sphinxriddle-x.x-NeoForge-1.21.x.jar` from [Releases](https://github.com/SkyDreamLG/SphinxRiddle/releases)
 2. Place it in your server's `mods` folder
 3. Restart the server

 ### Basic Usage
 **For Players:**
 - Answer questions directly in chat when they appear
-- Use `/sr question` to manually start a new question
+- Use `/sr question` to manually start a new question (if allowed by config)
-- Check your ranking on the right-side scoreboard
+- Check your ranking on the right-side scoreboard (if enabled)

 **For Admins:**
 ```bash